paulposition/Flying-Bear-Ghost-5-Marlin-2.0-Firmware-Red3D-Edition/README.md

 * Generate and print test directly on board (temperature tower, flow calibration, PID, steps, etc)

 ### Known problems
-* missing "previous button" in page 2 in calibration point customization
+* missing "previous button" in page 2 in bed calibration point customization
-* wifi file upload doesn't work always fine, if you have problem with the printer starting without pre-heating, please copy gcode files directly to the sd
+* wifi  "upload & print" doesn't work always fine, if you have problem with the printer starting without pre-heating, please copy gcode files directly to the sd

 ### Bonus